 A judgement on the CHASE High Court appeal has not yet been delivered.
-The case was up for mention on the dates below and is next listed for mention on the High Court list on 24 April 2020.
+The case was up for mention on the dates below and was listed for mention on the High Court list on 24 April 2020, however this did not take place due to COVID impact.

 Previous mention dates: